wjenh/pidp1-mods/FunStuff/Switcher/Switcher.md

 Switcher is a demo program that uses IOT 22, the DCS2 Data Communications Systerm, IOTs 61-63, the Type 23 drum, IOT 32, the countdown timer/clock, and m1pp, the macro_1 preprocessor to provide a remote-access program loader.

-This example uses the ascii capabilities of m1pp.
+This example uses the ascii capabilities of m1pp and am1.

+Be sure m1pp and am1 are built in their respective Tools directory.

+Two rim files will be created, switcher.mrim and switcher.arim, both are readin loadable.

 ## What does it do?